ER Nurse Resume Example

 Voluntary Work

 Voluntary work can help you develop useful skills, so it's a valuable addition to your ER nurse resume.
-Include the title of your volunteer role, who you volunteered for, as well as the dates you carried out the work.
-Provide brief details of your responsibilities and the impact you made.
+Add any voluntary roles, including your position, the name of the organization, the dates of your voluntary work and a brief explanation of your responsibilities and achievements.

 References

-Standard ER nurse resumes don't tend to include references, but you might find them requested occasionally.
-Check the job advert to see if you'll need to add references to your resume.
+References aren't a standard ER nurse resume section, but employers do sometimes ask for them.
+Check the job advert and only include them if requested.
 Add two or three professional references, and be sure to approach each referee before you include them.

-Start each bullet point in your work experience section with a strong verb to show actions you took.
+Add strong verbs to your work experience section to show the hiring manager the impact you made in your previous roles.
 Add strong verbs from the list below to create a greater impact with your work experience section.

 Now we've covered the main sections to include in your ER nurse resume, let's take a look at how it all comes together in the example below: